getfidia/fidia-payment-widget/README.md

 ```

 ## ✨ Contribution
 This widget still needs a lot of customizations, improvements, and fixes.
-PRs and issues are definitely welcomed!
+PRs and issues are welcomed!